naru7516/naru7516/README.md

 Hello there!

-/Self-motivated computer science engineer with keen interest in coding✌🏼 a strong foundation in math, logic, and cross-platform coding🎯 Innovative, creative, and willing to contribute ideas and learn new things⏳📌/
+/Self-motivated electrical engineer then pg-diploma in advanced computing with keen interest in coding✌🏼 a strong foundation in math, logic, and cross-platform coding🎯 Innovative, creative, and willing to contribute ideas and learn new things⏳📌/